robertgregorywest/SimpleDatastore/README.md

 A simple .NET persistence library which uses XML file storage.

 This project has now been updated to use .NET standard and the built-in dependency resolution framework.
 The easiest way to use it in an ASP.NET Core app.
 Simply include the following in your ConfigureServices to use the default configuration:

 `services.AddSimpleDatastore();`

 Then to use SimpleDatastore create instances of the `IRepository<>` for your types.
 All your objects need to inherit from `PersistentObject`.
 Decorate any fields you want to persist with the `System.Runtime.Serialization.DataMember` attribute.
 The default configuration uses the ASP.NET `IMemoryCache` but you can implement your own version.

 A full working example app is included in the solution.

+## Configuration

+The `SimpleDatastoreOptions` class provides the following settings:
+* enabling caching using the `ICache` implementation (default is true)
+* cache duration in minutes (default is 60 minutes)
+* storage file location (default is /App_Data for old times' sake)